Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Performance Insights

-- The Blue Devils have a +383 scoring differential, topping opponents by 12.3 points per game.
-They're putting up 63.1 points per game to rank 226th in college basketball and are allowing 50.8 per outing to rank second in college basketball.
+- The Blue Devils' +383 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 63.1 points per game (226th in college basketball) while giving up 50.8 per outing (second in college basketball).

+- The Blue Devils are putting up 67.6 points per game this season in home games, which is 4.1 more points than they're averaging when playing on the road (63.5).

-- Defensively Duke has been worse at home this season, allowing 50.3 points per game, compared to 50.2 when playing on the road.
+- Defensively Duke has played worse in home games this season, ceding 50.3 points per game, compared to 50.2 when playing on the road.

-- The Blue Devils have been putting up 52.8 points per game in their last 10 times on the court, an average that's much lower than the 63.1 they've scored over the course of the 2022-23 campaign.
+- The Blue Devils' offense has been much less productive over their last 10 games, scoring 52.8 points a contest compared to the 63.1 they've averaged this season.

 Iona Performance Insights

-- The Lady Gaels are averaging 63.6 points per game over their past 10 games, which is 0.2 more than their average for the season (63.4).
+- The Lady Gaels are posting 63.6 points per contest over their past 10 games, which is 0.2 more than their average for the season (63.4).

 © 2023 Data Skrive.
 All rights reserved.